basemkhirat/dotapp-framework/manual/authorization.md

 Flexible module provides an easy way to authorize permissons of users.

-DotApp provides an advanced permission system provides a flexible way of user retriction of application components.
+DotApp provides an advanced permission system provides a flexible way for user retriction of application components.

 If you are developing an application that have a lot of logical conditions depending of users roles and permissions you should have a look.

-Policies are developed to make some logic to determine if the user `can` perform specific action or not. this action may be creating, updating or deleting some posts.
+Policies are developed to make some logic to determine if the user `can` perform specific action or not. this action may be creating, updating or deleting some posts or doing some restricted tasks.

 ```
 Assume user called 'john' have the permission 'user.delete' to delete users.
 Now he can delete any user!

 But,

-Not all users should can delete them. as example he should not delete himself and also he should not delete users have the same role.
+Not all users should be deleted. as example he should not delete himself and also he should not delete users having the same role.

 That's why we use policies!
 ```